paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 The GIL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-C Extensions do not need the Global Interpreter Lock (GIL) when working with C/C++ code.
+C Extensions do not need the Global Interpreter Lock (GIL) when working with C/C++ code which do *not* make calls to the CPython API.

 ---------------------
 Why Not?